What is the Forward Rate?

 2. Purchase a single T-bill that matures in 12 months/one year

 The received yield on the first option may be more variable because interest rates may/are likely to change between the purchase of the first and second six-month maturity T-bills.
-If there were a guarantee that interest rates would stay the same, the individual would likely not give a second thought on which option go with.
+If there were a guarantee that interest rates would stay the same, the individual would likely not give a second thought to which option to go with.

 The reality, however, is that interest rates may very well shift when the investor rolls the first T-bill investment into the second.
 If rates are higher, then the individual would obviously make more money by pursuing the first option – buying one T-bill and then a second.

 However, the rate on six-month T-bills could also drop.
 In that case, the investor would’ve received a higher total yield by choosing the second option – purchasing a single one-year T-Bill.

 In order to make the best decision in such a scenario – the decision most likely to return the highest possible yield for the investor – it can be helpful to look at the forward rate.
 Again, this is simply the projected estimate of where interest rates are most likely to be six months from the time of the investor’s initial T-bill purchase.

 Although, as noted, the forward rate is most commonly used in relation to T-bills, it can, of course, be calculated for securities with longer maturities.
 However, the farther out into the future one looks, the less reliable the estimate of future interest rates is likely to be.

 Using the Forward Rate

 There are three different calculations for the forward rate that an investor can look at – simple, yearly compounded, or continuously compounded rates.
 Each of the interest rate calculations will be slightly different.
 It’s up to the individual to choose which calculation they believe is the most reliable at that particular point in time.